DNCE: Career

-2015–2017: Commercial debut, Swaay, and DNCE
+2015: Background and origins

 Lead singer Joe Jonas originally rose to fame as a member of the band the Jonas Brothers, alongside his brothers, Nick and Kevin.
 Both guitarist JinJoo Lee and drummer Jack Lawless were, for varying tenures, a part of the Jonas Brothers' live backing band, playing guitar and drums respectively.
 The idea for DNCE first came about while Jonas and Lawless were living together, although the project was put on hold due to the duo's respective busy schedules.
 Jonas, Lawless, and Lee officially came together to form DNCE in 2015.

 Though work on music had already begun, the group struggled to find a fourth member to fit into the band.
 Jonas began working with American singer-songwriter Justin Tranter for DNCE's music.
 This led to the friendship of Jonas and bassist and keyboardist Cole Whittle, the now-former bassist in Tranter's band, Semi Precious Weapons.
 Ultimately, Whittle was added as a full-time member of the band.
 The group named themselves DNCE, which lyrically spoke of being too drunk to spell the word "dance".
 Jonas later added that the group decided on the name as it described the "imperfect awesome[ness] of the four of [them] together."
 Lee later added that "much like the spelling of the word, you don't have to be a perfect dancer to dance in life."